Inflation is a corrosive force that gradually – and sometimes rapidly – eats away at the nominal value of savings and investments.

 Foreign currencies.
 Assets denominated in foreign currencies may benefit from a decline in the U.S. dollar on foreign exchange markets.
 But foreign markets won’t necessarily keep up with inflation.
 There are no truly sound national currencies out there, so the fact that one is gaining against another over any given period doesn’t mean it’s not also depreciating in real terms.

-So while cryptocurrencies may have explosive upside potential and may well be more reliable than national fiat currencies, they also carry huge downside risk – irrespective of the inflation rate.
+So while cryptocurrencies may have explosive upside potential and may well be more reliable than national fiat currencies, they also carry huge downside risks – irrespective of the inflation rate.

 Commodities.
 In theory, owning a basket of commodities is a good hedge against inflation.
 In practice, you probably don’t want to store barrels of oil and bushels of wheat in your basement.
 That means you have to own speculative derivative instruments that often fail horribly at keeping up with the long-term price movements of the underlying commodities.
 Commodity futures, ETFs, and the like are suitable only for short-term speculation, not long-term inflation protection.